 - 1 cup mixed nuts, seeds, and dried fruit

 - Mix rolled oats and the sourdough starter in a glass bowl.
 It will be quite dry.
 If you want to soak and ferment the oats, cover with a tea towel and leave it on the kitchen counter for up to 12 hours.

-- Grease an 11 cup baking pan.
+- Grease an 8-inch square baking pan.
 Spread the granola bar mixture in the pan, and press so that it is firmly packed into the bottom of the pan.

 - Bake for 50-60 min, until firm and browning around the edges.

 - Remove from the oven and slice right away.
 Then allow the granola bars to cool before removing them from the pan.

 - The eggs in this recipe are used as a binder.
 However, flax is a really great binder as well.
 To replace the eggs with flax, use 2 Tbsp of ground flax mixed in a 1/4 cup of water.
 Leave it to sit and gel for 5 minutes, then stir into the granola bars.